Brainvibe/ms4_pcstore/README.md

 ### Add News

-* Tried to add posts without filling any details, to test if it was letting creating "empty" posts in the blog.
+* Tried to add posts without filling any details, to test if it was letting the user create "empty" posts in the blog.
 * Tried to add a post without filling the required fields to see if the validation was working correctly.
-* Tried to add a post with and without image to see if the product image selected was correct in case of no images to display the noimage.png
+* Tried to add a post with and without image to see if the image selected was correct in case of no images to display the noimage.png
 * Tested Cancel button to see if it was redirecting correctly to News.
 * Tested Add Post after all validations above.
 * Notification displayed the correct information when a post was added.